andrewruba/yassa_bio/README.md

 ## Contributing

-This is an early-stage open science tool.
+This is an open science tool.
 If you're in pharma, biotech, or academia and would like to collaborate, file an issue or email the maintainer.
 You can also:

 * Fork the repo and open a PR
 * Request features or improvements